 Influencer marketing is a good investment, albeit long-term (takes a while working with multiple influencers on targeted campaigns).

-B2B can also benefit from those – but focused on inbound generation and sales calls instead.
+B2B sales can also benefit from those – but focused on inbound generation and sales calls instead.
 You can hire someone in-house who handles all international deals.

 Hiring A Local Sales Person